Tech-Code1/frontend-workii/docs/CONTRIBUTING.md

 - `feat:` A new feature
 - `fix:` A bug fix
 - `refactor:` A code change that neither fixes a bug nor adds a feature
-- `chore:` Other changes that don't modify src or test files
+- `chore:` Build process or auxiliary tool changes
 - `docs:` Documentation only changes
 - `style:` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `perf:` A code change that improves performance
-- `build:` update version for dependencies, packages.
 - `test:` Adding missing tests or correcting existing tests
 - `ci:` Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-- `revert:` Reverts a previous commit
+- `release:` Create a release commit

 The **scope** is optional and should be a brief description of the affected component.